Inclusion - Board Certification in Inclusion in Special Education (BCISE) Program

-Start Today - Become a Board Certified Inclusive Education Specialist Now - Click Here
+Start Today - Become Board Certified in Inclusion in Special Education Now - Click Here

-The Pressing Need for Board Certified Inclusive Education Specialists
+The Pressing Need for Board Certified in Inclusion in Special Education

-The National Association of Special Education Teachers (NASET) and the American Academy of Special Education Professionals (AASEP) recognize the increasing need for qualified teachers specializing in the field of inclusive education.
-In order to enhance this area of concern, they have created an extensive and comprehensive program through online video lectures and training whereby upon completion, you become a Board Certified Inclusive Educational Specialist (BCIES).
+The National Association of Special Education Teachers (NASET) and the American Academy of Special Education Professionals (AASEP) recognize the increasing need for qualified teachers specializing in the field of inclusion education.
+In order to enhance this area of concern, they have created an extensive and comprehensive program through online video lectures and training whereby upon completion, you become Board Certified in Inclusion in Special Education (BCISE).

-Implementing inclusive education (IE) is a significant challenge facing the educational system.
-One of the main difficulties in implementing inclusive education is that special and general education teachers may receive insufficient training to work specifically in complex teaching contexts like an inclusive setting and not always have sufficient training to respond to the unique needs of students in their classroom.
+Implementing inclusion education (IE) is a significant challenge facing the educational system.
+One of the main difficulties in implementing inclusion education is that special and general education teachers may receive insufficient training to work specifically in complex teaching contexts like an inclusion setting and not always have sufficient training to respond to the unique needs of students in their classroom.

 According to UNICEF, there is a global shortage of teachers, particularly of teachers who are sufficiently trained and motivated to include children with disabilities (and from other marginalized groups) in regular schools.
 Yet, such inclusion is vital for achieving Education for All goals and bringing the millions of currently excluded children into education.

-The Board Certified Inclusive Education Specialist (BCIES) program provides you with many different areas of study.
+The Board Certification in Inclusion in Special Education (BCISE) program provides you with many different areas of study.
 Upon completion, you will understand how to:

 - Provide direct support to students in a classroom by delivering instruction and ensuring learning through a variety of co-teaching models and strategies.